codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 Making your builds as fast a possible is an on-going goal for a sound CI/CD solution.
 Quick builds allow for short feedback development cycles which is always a desirable trait for locating bugs early in the process.

-Codefresh can help you with caching in 3 ways
+Codefresh can help you with caching in 3 ways:

 1. The Docker daemon used in a pipeline caches all layers by default (exactly as you would build images in your local workstation)
 1. The last image that was successfully built in a pipeline will be used in the next run of the pipeline (`--cache-from`) further reducing the build times
 1. The shared Codefresh volume is also persisted at the end of a build and restored at the beginning of the next.
 Therefore any folders that are contained in it (such as `node_modules`) will automatically be available to the next pipeline.

 All these caching mechanisms are enabled by default and you can [freely disable them]({{ site.baseurl }}/docs/troubleshooting/common-issues/disabling-codefresh-caching-mechanisms/) if you encounter any issues with caching.

+Notice also that volume caching and Docker caching are completely independent.
+They do not affect each other.
+The former affects mainly [freestyle steps]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) while the latter affects [build steps]({{site.baseurl}}/docs/codefresh-yaml/steps/build-1/).

 You can also use the internal Docker registry explicitly by pushing intermediate Docker images and reusing them in future pipelines either as a base image in another Dockerfile or as a freestyle step.